What are club drugs?

 Everyone reacts differently to club drugs.
 Symptoms vary depending on the person, the drug, and the dose of the drug.
 Side effects often appear 10 to 20 minutes after use.
 They can include:

-Alert a manager, security person, or law official if you suspect someone is trying to give you or a friend a date rape drug.
+Alert a manager, security person, or law official if you suspect someone is trying to give you or a friend a club drug.

 Things to consider